-AASB encourages member districts to develop well-articulated curriculum for civic education for students and provide effective teaching strategies for civic instruction.
+AASB encourages member districts to develop well-articulated curriculum for civic education (local, state and national in a global context) for students and provide effective teaching strategies for civic instruction.

 Rationale.
 In HCR 6, the 25th Alaska Legislature noted that residents place a high priority on meaningful civic learning in our schools, and "it is the responsibility of each generation of Americans to teach the next generation how democracy works."
 While some schools in Alaska have developed excellent civics education curriculum, the legislature declared that "there has been a steady decline in the attention paid to advancing civic learning opportunities, locally, statewide and nationally."
 AASB believes that civics content can be integrated into reading, writing and math instruction without diminishing attention to tested subjects.
 AASB believes civics education should be a matter for local districts, rather than a statewide mandate.
 A citizens task force studying the issue of improving civics education in Alaska schools met in 2008 and gave an oral report to the legislature.
 It was a preliminary report.
 AASB encourages the legislature to facilitate the task force completing its report Adopted 2007.
-Amended 2008.
-(Sunset Nov.
+Amended 2008, 2009 (Sunsets Nov.
 2012)

-5.8 REQUESTING THE ALASKA DEPARTMENT OF EDUCATION AND EARLY DEVELOPMENT TO PROVIDE STANDARDS-BASED ASSESSMENTS IN THE YUP'IK LANGUAGE
+5.8 REQUESTING THE ALASKA DEPARTMENT OF EDUCATION AND EARLY DEVELOPMENT TO PROVIDE STANDARDS-BASED ASSESSMENTS IN THE ALASKA NATIVE INDIGENOUS LANGUAGE provides the foundation for the rest of the curriculum and implements the goals of the State of Alaska's Cultural Standards.
+Adopted 2007 (Sunset Nov.
+2012)